-Think of the touch points—everything surrounding the business that can affect it.
-If your goal is to triple the sales of your client’s store by next few months, which aspects of the eCommerce business do you have to look into?
+Think of the touchpoints—everything surrounding the business that can affect it.
+If your goal is to triple the sales of your client’s store by the next few months, which aspects of the eCommerce business do you have to look into?
 What does your client want to achieve?
 What are the specific needs of the business?

 You need to have a deeper understanding of your client’s business value proposition to set the right goals.
 This, in turn, will set your campaigns in motion.